dotnet/source-build/docker/README.md

 exit
 ```

+### Running with a docker volume ###
-### Running build commands in a docker container with a docker volume for a working directory.
+Running build commands in a docker container with a docker volume for a working directory.
 A docker volume allows you to persist data across docker container instances.
 ```
 ### Create a volume on which to build source-build
 docker volume create source-build-volume